dmlc/dgl/examples/pytorch/metapath2vec/README.md

 Note that:

-Testing files are available in "label 2" file;
+Testing files are available in authorâ€˜s code repo: [https://ericdongyx.github.io/metapath2vec/m2v.html](https://ericdongyx.github.io/metapath2vec/m2v.html) [F] Ground Truth Labeled by Google Scholar Metrics 2016 for Multi-Label Node Classification and Clustering.

 The above are results listed in the paper, in real experiments, exact numbers might be slightly different:

-1, For venue node classification results, when the size of the training dataset is small (e.g. 5%), the variance of the performance is large since the number of available labeled venues is small.
+1. For venue node classification results, when the size of the training dataset is small (e.g. 5%), the variance of the performance is large since the number of available labeled venues is small.

-2, For author node classification results, the performance is stable since the number of available labeled authors is huge, so even 5% training data would be sufficient.
+2. For author node classification results, the performance is stable since the number of available labeled authors is huge, so even 5% training data would be sufficient.

-3, In the test.py, you could change experiment times you want, especially it is very slow to test author classification so you could only do 1 or 2 times.
+3. In the test.py, you could change experiment times you want, especially it is very slow to test author classification so you could only do 1 or 2 times.